Laurel and Hardy: Radio

 Laurel and Hardy made at least two audition recordings for radio: a half-hour NBC series based on the skit Driver's License, and a 1944 NBC pilot for The Laurel and Hardy Show, casting Stan and Ollie in different occupations each episode.
 The surviving audition record, "Mr. Slater's Poultry Market," has Stan and Ollie as meat-market butchers mistaken for vicious gangsters.
-A third attempt was commissioned by BBC Radio in 1953: Laurel and Hardy Go to the Moon, a series of science-fiction comedies.
+A third attempt was commissioned by BBC Radio in 1953: Laurel and Hardy Go to the Moon, a series of science fiction comedies.
 A sample script was written by Tony Hawes and Denis Gifford, and the comedians staged a read-through, which was not recorded.
 The team was forced to withdraw due to Hardy's declining health, and the project was abandoned.

 Final years

 Following the making of Atoll K, Laurel and Hardy took some months off to deal with health issues.
 On their return to the European stage in 1952, they undertook a well-received series of public appearances, performing a short Laurel-written sketch, "A Spot of Trouble".
 The following year, Laurel wrote a routine titled "Birds of a Feather".
 On September 9, 1953, their boat arrived in Cobh in Ireland.
-Laurel recounted their reception:
+Laurel recalled their reception:

 The love and affection we found that day at Cobh was simply unbelievable.
 There were hundreds of boats blowing whistles and mobs and mobs of people screaming on the docks.
 We just couldn't understand what it was all about.
 And then something happened that I can never forget.
 All the church bells in Cobh started to ring out our theme song "Dance of the Cuckoos" and Babe [Oliver Hardy] looked at me and we cried.
 I'll never forget that day.
 Never.

+On May 17, 1954, Laurel and Hardy made their last live stage appearance in Plymouth, UK at the Palace Theatre.